 I love using Babbel because its courses teach you what you need to know in the real world.
-I used it to learn Spanish, and I’m so glad I did.
+I used it to learn Spanish, and I thought it was very effective.

 The lessons are easy to follow and help you learn how native speakers talk.
 You practice every aspect of communication, speaking, listening, reading, and writing.
 The grammar and vocabulary lessons will help you sound more natural when you speak.
 Try Babbel for free by clicking the link below or learn more about it in this Babbel review.

 - Learn how Swedish people actually speak